AdityaBhattacharya1/library-rest-api/README.md

 **Refreshing Access Tokens**:

-You can refresh your access token by simply making a successful to the login (`POST /api/user/login`) endpoint.
+You can refresh your access token by simply making a successful `POST` request to the login (`POST /api/user/login`) endpoint.

 # Rate Limit

-Rate limits have been put in place in order to control the amount of incoming requests to the server.
+Rate limits have been put in place in order to control the amount of incoming requests **from a single IP address** to the server.\
-**General and Auth routes**: 100 requests / 15 minutes
+**General and Auth routes**: 100 requests / 15 minutes for a single IP address\
+**Register route**: 5 requests / 1 hr for a single IP address

 # Linting